The Bankrate promise

 Deciding whether to buy a house now or wait depends a lot on where you want to call home.
 Regardless of national headlines, real estate is hyper-localized and can vary greatly from one market to another, even within the same state.

-Consider this recent Redfin data from Texas: In Fort Worth, the median sale price of a home has decreased by around 7 percent year-over-year and sat at $335,000 in July.
-But in Dallas, just 30 or so miles away, the median was $436,000 and rising.
-That’s a difference of more than $100,000 within the same metro area.
-In today’s homebuying market, it’s more important than ever to find a real estate agent who really knows your local area — and even your specific neighborhood — and can help you successfully navigate its unique quirks.
+Consider this recent Redfin data from Texas’ Dallas–Fort Worth metro area: In Fort Worth, the median sale price of a home has decreased by 3.6 percent year-over-year and sat at $333,460 in October.
+In Dallas, just 30 or so miles away, the median was also decreasing but was a much higher $422,500.
+That’s a difference of nearly $100,000 within the same metro area.
+In today’s homebuying market, it’s more important than ever to find a real estate agent who really knows your local area — down to your specific neighborhood — and can help you successfully navigate its unique quirks.

 What if there’s a recession?

-The odds of a recession are an uncomfortably high 59 percent, according to Bankrate’s most recent survey.
+The odds of a recession by September 2024 now stand at 46 percent, according to Bankrate’s most recent survey.
 And as you might imagine, recessions are a risky time to buy a home.
 If you lose your job, for example, a lender will be much less likely to approve your loan application.

 Even if the recession doesn’t affect you directly, if your area is hard-hit, that could have a serious effect on the local real estate market.
 Fewer local people with the means to buy means a lower chance of homes selling, which could keep people from listing and decrease your options as a buyer.